I. The Big Picture

 17. ComputerControl Security Model

 The blog emphasizes “privacy and security at their core.”
-ComputerControl implements multiple security layers:
+ComputerControl has multiple security layers:

 Permission and Consent